-As President, BBC Studios - Americas, Ann M. Sarnoff is responsible for driving growth and profits across the company’s diversified business divisions in the United States, Canada, and Latin America.
-In addition to overseeing linear and digital program sales, co-productions, home entertainment, and licensing, she leads efforts to amplify BBC Studios’ global brands Doctor Who, Top Gear, and the natural history brand BBC Earth.
+In the summer of 2019, Ann M. Sarnoff became the chairman and CEO of Warner Bros.
+She previously served as president, BBC Studios - Americas, where she was responsible for driving growth and profits across the company’s diversified business divisions in the United States, Canada, and Latin America.
+In addition to overseeing linear and digital program sales, co-productions, home entertainment, and licensing, she led efforts to amplify BBC Studios’ global brands Doctor Who, Top Gear, and the natural history brand BBC Earth.
 Sarnoff is co-founder and board chair of BritBox - the BBC Studios and ITV owned subscription video on demand (SVOD) service with the largest collection of British television in the United States.

 Previously Sarnoff was president of Dow Jones Ventures and senior vice president of strategy.
 Before that, she was COO for the Women’s National Basketball Association.
 During her 10 years at Viacom, Sarnoff rose up to become Nickelodeon’s executive vice president for consumer products and business development, and subsequently became COO for VH1 and CMT.